ExtendedXmlSerializer/home/README.md

 **I can do *xyz* with the classic `System.Xml.XmlSerializer`.
 Can I do the same with ExtendedXmlSerializer?**

-Maybe?
-The primary intended purpose of ExtendedXMLSerializer is to work with .NET object graphs, not to parse XML documents or to work with legacy XML functionality.
+"Maybe."™  The primary intended purpose of ExtendedXMLSerializer is to work with .NET object graphs, not to parse XML documents or to work with legacy XML functionality.

 That stated, we do support a lot of classic functionality, but it isn't a focus.
 There is a lot to be desired about how the classic serializer handles .NET object graphs and activation, and rectifying these rough spots was the main motivation for making ExtendedXMLSerializer.